AfiMaameDufie/DjangoQueries/README.md

 # DjangoQueries
-Anything related to Django Queries
+Anything related to Django Queries.
+Things I need to remember from the Django docs